Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Training / webinars

-Training videos and recorded webinars provide a great self-learning opportunity to understand the nuances and power of POLAR.
-Outcome Health (OH) record regular webinars about POLAR (desktop and browser versions).
+Training videos and recorded webinars provide a great self-learning opportunity to understand the power of POLAR.
+Outcome Health (OH) record regular webinars about POLAR.
 The YouTube video links to past webinars are below.

-- [NEW] Webinar (OH) March 16, 2018 (1:05:11) - demonstration of the new POLAR browser version (coming soon) and includes using a Chrome and Firewfox web browsers, new menus, new global and predefined walkthrough bookmarks (note: talking starts at 3:03)
+- Webinar (OH) March 16, 2018 (1:05:11) - demonstration of the new POLAR browser version and includes using a Chrome and Firefox web browsers, new menus, new global and predefined walkthrough bookmarks (note: talking starts at 3:03)

 Note: if the resolution of these webinars (YouTube videos) is too low, click the Settings 'cog' icon at the bottom of the video, select Quality and choose the highest resolution available.